optout21/seedstore/README.md

 __!!!ForeWarning!!!__: Storing valuable secret material on a general-purpose connected computer, laptop, or mobile phone is dangerous, even in ecrypted files!
 Use it at your own discretion.

-Some software needs to store some sensitive secret information.
+Some software needs to store sensitive secret information.
 A typical example is a bitcoin hot wallet keeping the wallet seed.
 Other examples are a Cashu wallet or a Nostr-aware app.

 Whenever possible, use solutions where the secrets reside in another, more secure place: a hardware wallet for a bitcoin wallet, or a nostr signer for Nostr.

-However, in some scenarios you want to store your own secret. `SeedStore` offer some help here.
-It stored a small secret in an ecrypted file, protected by an encryption password.
+However, in some scenarios you want to store your own secret. `SeedStore` offers some help here.
+It stores a small secret in an ecrypted file, protected by an encryption password.

 ## Security considerations